-A powerful monopoly in their own right the wool merchants had long been concerned at French interference in their plans to expand further into the Netherlands and the Low Countries; for a favourable consideration they might be willing to provide the money the King required.
+Already a powerful monopoly the wool merchants had long been concerned at French interference in their plans to expand further into the Netherlands and the Low Countries; for a favourable consideration they might be willing to provide the money the King required.
 Learning of this those in Parliament whose prosperity did not rely upon the wool trade fearing that the King’s private financial arrangements would undermine their role as the money raising chamber upon which the Monarch relied now provided funds of their own, even if they did so reluctantly and through gritted teeth.

 Having seized control of the Channel following his victory at Sluys, Edward was able to transport his army to France unopposed landing at St Vaast on the Contentin Peninsular on July 12, 1356.
-Yet his army of 12,ooo archers expert with the longbow, 2,400 knights and men-at-arms along with a few thousand Welsh and Irish spearmen (of little use in battle but good for spreading terror among the local populace) hardly seemed adequate to the task Edward had set himself , and so it would prove.
+Yet his army of 12,000 archers’ expert with the longbow, 2,400 knights and men-at-arms along with a few thousand Welsh and Irish spearmen (of little use in battle but good for spreading terror among the local populace) hardly seemed adequate to the task Edward had set himself, and so it would prove.

 He also didn’t appear to have any cohesive plan in place and having rampaged through Normandy where the plunder was good burning villages and stealing livestock as they went his army marched south to capture the town of Caen before then following the line of the River Seine towards Paris but with all the bridges destroyed there was nowhere to cross.
 Paris had in any case been both fortified and reinforced and there was no prospect of the English besieging it.